The Oogieloves in the Big Balloon Adventure: Release

 Several investors, including a Michigan real estate investor named Michael Chirco, spent much of its marketing money on billboards, television ads, and bidding with mommyblogs to cover the film.

 The film was released on August 29, 2012.
 On its opening weekend, the film became one of the biggest box office bombs of all time especially for films released in at least 2,000 theaters.
 To alleviate the problem, the number of screens showing the film was reduced, and it would be shown in early mornings ("kind of like The Rocky Horror Picture Show, but in the morning instead of midnight", explained Viselman).

-The film was issued on Amazon Prime on February 5, 2013, with the DVD issued exclusively at Walmart the same day by Lionsgate Home Entertainment.
+The film was released on Amazon Prime on February 5, 2013, with the DVD issued exclusively at Walmart the same day by Lionsgate Home Entertainment.
 On July 16, the DVD began selling at other retailers.

 Reception

 Box office

 In its debut weekend, Oogieloves proved to be one of the least successful films ever released in at least 2,000 theaters.
 Its production budget was $20 million, in addition to another $40 million in marketing costs.
 On August 29, 2012, the film opened at #17 at the box office to $102,564 in 2,160 theaters, with a per-theater average of $47.
 Box Office Mojo said the film needed "at least $5 million to avoid being dubbed a legendary flop, and it's not going to come anywhere close".
 It grossed only $445,000 in its opening weekend, surpassing another film released by Freestyle Releasing, Delgo, for the lowest opening weekend of a film in 2,000 or more theaters.
 Delgo also played in the same number of theaters as Oogieloves.
 The film has the second-worst opening weekend per-theater average for a widely released film at $206.
 "To put that in perspective, if each location played Oogieloves five times a day on one screen at an average ticket price of $7, that would translate to fewer than two people per showing", according to Box Office Mojo.
 Over the life of its exhibition in theaters, the film grossed a grand total of $1,065,907 as measured by total box office gross.
 Only Delgo had a worse theatrical gross by total gross; however, The Oogieloves played for 23 days while Delgo played for only seven.

 Following the film's opening weekend, Viselman attributed the poor box office to the film's marketing, suggesting it would have been more successful if its television spots aired earlier.
-He was, however, appreciative of the press covering the film's poor opening weekend, suggesting it would help in marketing its home media releases and possible sequels to the film (there wasn’t).
+He was, however, appreciative of the press covering the film's poor opening weekend, suggesting it would help in marketing its home media releases and possible sequels to the film (which never materialized).